z3tta/walkthrough-securityoverride.org/05.Decryption/Decryption Level 05.md

 #### Decryption Level 05 - MD5 Hash

 The plain txt is 7(maybe) characters which include numbers and letters.
-If you are not in hurry, try this and wait for a couple hours: <http://www.onlinehashcrack.com>
+If you are not in hurry, try this and wait for a couple of hours: <http://www.onlinehashcrack.com>